istio/istio.io/_docs/tutorial/05-adding-a-new-version-of-a-microservice.md

 ---
-title: Adding a new version of a microservice
+title: Deploy and release a new version of reviews
-overview: Overview
+overview: Add a new version of a microservice

 order: 05

 layout: docs
 type: markdown
 ---
-{% include home.html %}\n# Deploy and release a new version of _reviews_
+{% include home.html %}

 Let's deploy a new version of the _reviews_ microservice, the one that will return the ratings provided by reviewers, as a number of stars, with the color of stars.
 In the real life, we would perform lint tests, unit tests, integration tests, end-to-end tests and tests in the staging environment.